-Supplement to: Fütterer, Dieter K (1980): Sedimentation am NW-afrikanischen Kontinentalrand: Quantitative Zusammensetzung und Verteilung der Siltfraktion in den Oberflächensedimenten.
+Supplement to: Fütterer, DK (1980): Sedimentation am NW-afrikanischen Kontinentalrand: Quantitative Zusammensetzung und Verteilung der Siltfraktion in den Oberflächensedimenten.
 Meteor Forschungsergebnisse, Deutsche Forschungsgemeinschaft, Reihe C Geologie und Geophysik, Gebrüder Bornträger, Berlin, Stuttgart, C33, 15-60, hdl:10013/epic.33307.d001

 Always quote above citation when using data!
 You can download the citation in several formats below.

 Surface sediments from the continental slope and rise of North-West Africa between the Canary lslands and the Cape Verde Islands are mainly composed of silt-sized material (2-63 µm).